 Because of such a special scalar sector, the model is calculable.
-All the gauge interactions for fermions and scalars are derived, and the self-interactions of scalars as well as Yukawa interactions are achieved.
+All the gauge interactions of fermions and scalars are derived and the self-interactions of scalars as well as the Yukawa interactions are achieved.
 The standard model interactions are recovered in the effective limit $u\ll w$.
-It is noted that the interactions of charged leptons with $Z'$ are not governed by the general formulae for $g_{V,A}$ since the right-handed charged leptons possess the $T_8$ charge.
-With this at hand, we obtain the production cross-section and branching decay widths for the standard model like Higgs boson as well as the effective interactions describing the meson mixings and rare semileptonic/leptonic meson decays due to the $Z'$ contribution.
-The new physics contributions to the standard model Higgs signal strength are strictly suppressed by $(u/w)^2$, and in the viable parameter regime the model's prediction is close to the standard model and in agreement with the data.
-The $B_s-\bar{B}_s$ mixing constrains the 3-3-1 breaking scale to be $w>3.9$ TeV, while the rare $B_s\rightarrow \mu^+\mu^-$ decay data indicate $m_{Z'}>2.02$ TeV.
-Our model predicts the new physics contribution to the Wilson coefficients to be $\Delta C_9=3\Delta C_{10}=[-1.273,0]$, in agreement with the global fits.
-Such results improve the previous bounds \cite{flav331} since the $Z'\bar{l}l$ coupling is changed as corrected.
-A lower bound on $w$ from the meson mixing can be achieved since the $B-L$ gauge interaction if included also substantially contribute as $Z'$ \cite{ds3311}.
+It is noted that the interactions of charged leptons with $Z'$ are not governed by the general formulae for $g_{V,A}$ since the right-handed charged leptons possess the nonzero $T_8$ charge.
+With those at hand, we obtain the production cross-section and branching ratios of the standard model like Higgs boson, the effective interactions describing the neutral meson mixings and rare semileptonic/leptonic meson decays, the radiative beta decay, as well as the collision processes, due to the $Z'$ and other new contributions.